verilylifesciences/variant-qc/Python/PlatinumGenomes-gVCF-to-VCF/README.md

 If you wish to run the job without the BigQuery connector:
 * Edit gvcf-expand-mapper.py to set `BIG_QUERY_SOURCE = False`
 * Edit gvcf-expand-reducer.py to set `BIG_QUERY_SINK = False`
-* Run the job like so
+* Run the job like so:
 ```
 hadoop jar /home/hadoop/hadoop-install/contrib/streaming/hadoop-streaming-1.2.1.jar \
 -file gvcf_expander.py \